-Breaking the cycle of crime by strengthening families through support, education, and advocacy.
+Breaking the cycle of crime by strengthening families through education, advocacy, and organizing.

 About 200,000 adult men and women are incarcerated at any one time in county jails and state correctional facilities in Texas.
 The state has the unenviable distinction of having more individuals behind bars than any other state in the country.